 Day 3: Yazd (1B)

 The desert city of Yazd is known as the centre of the Zoroastrian religion.
-Learn more about the fascinating customs of these fire-worshippers and take in the unique architecture of this city.
+Learn more about the fascinating customs of one of the world’s oldest monotheistic religions and take in the unique architecture of this city.

 With some free time, opt to rent a bike, relax in a teahouse, or wander the bazaars.